facebookresearch/Mephisto/mephisto/review_app/README.md

     - `-p/--port` - port where TaskReview app is going to be served
     - `-d/--debug` - debug mode
     - `-f/--force-rebuild` - force rebuild React bundle (use if client code was updated between runs)
-    - `-o/--server-only` - prepare and start only server
+    - `-s/--skip-build` - skip all installation and building steps for the UI, and directly launch the server

 Now open TaskReview app in your browser at [http://localhost:8081](http://localhost:8081).